CnkiPythonMeta/CnkiPythonMeta/README.md

 <pre>
-We report a computational method and program（CnkiPythonMeta）based on the Python programming language for basic data analysis and processing.This is also a CnkiPythonMeta package for processing data from CNKI(https://www.cnki.net/), which the input file must be TXT format from 2000 to 2023 and it will merge the TXT file into a single EXCEL file friendly and frequently as basic data for further analysis.
+We report a computational method and program CnkiPythonMeta based on the Python programming language for basic data analysis and processing.This is also a CnkiPythonMeta package for summarzing the data from CNKI(https://www.cnki.net/), which the input file must be TXT format from 2000 to 2023 and it will merge the TXT file into a single EXCEL file friendly and frequently as basic data for further analysis.